 3. Chemical Science is a general audience journal.
 So as well as describing the technical detail, you have to describe your work for a general audience.
 Take some time to get the broader picture across, because that is important too

-What have you enjoyed most about the Chemical Science symposium?
+What did you enjoy most about the Chemical Science symposium?

-I’ve really enjoyed meeting the board members – I knew some of them before but not all.
-I’ve enjoyed meeting some of the speakers, and the talks so far have been really excellent.
+I really enjoyed meeting the board members – I knew some of them before but not all.
+I enjoyed meeting some of the speakers, and the talks were really excellent.

-What do you hope the attendees get out of this meeting?
+What do you hope the attendees got out of this meeting?

-We have a lot of PhD students here at this meeting, and I would hope that they get to see top-class international science – which I know we have represented in the talks.
+We had a lot of PhD students at the meeting, and I would hope that they were able to see top-class international science – which I know was represented in the talks.
 I hope they get to network among themselves, have some fun, get a chance to present posters, and gain exposure to Chemical Science as a journal, with a view to submitting their work to us in the future.